bartbutenaers/node-red-contrib-ui-svg/README.md

 When you want to enter your SVG source ***manually*** (without using DrawSvg), there is another mechanism provided:

 1. Search the [Fontawesome](https://fontawesome.com/v4.7.0/icons/) website for an icon that fits your needs.
-For example 'fa-video-camera'.
+For example, 'fa-video-camera'.

 2. Create a text element (with font family *"FontAwesome"*) containing that icon name:
    ```
    <text id="camera_living" x="310" y="45" font-family="FontAwesome" fill="blue" stroke="black" font-size="35" text-anchor="middle" alignment-baseline="middle" stroke-width="1">fa-video-camera</text>
    ```

-3. The result will be the fontawesome icon at the specified location:
+3. The result will be the FontAwesome icon at the specified location:

    ![icon](https://user-images.githubusercontent.com/14224149/63217104-29828c80-c140-11e9-957b-22ea8eb9a0ed.png)